 MP for Islington South and Finsbury

-Emily Thornberry is the Labour (Co-op) MP for Islington South and Finsbury, first elected in 2005.
-She currently serves on the Liaison Committee, the National Security Strategy Joint Committee and the Foreign Affairs Committee, and has previously held a long line of shadow ministerial roles, including Shadow Foreign Secretary and Shadow Attorney General.
-Her career reflects extensive parliamentary experience across domestic and international policy.
+Emily Thornberry is the Labour MP for Islington South and Finsbury, first elected in 2005.
+She currently sits on the Foreign Affairs Committee and the Liaison Committee, and is a member of the National Security Strategy Joint Committee.
+She has previously held a range of senior shadow roles, including Shadow Foreign Secretary and Shadow Attorney General.

-She has six declared financial interests: employment and earnings; employment and earnings - ad hoc payments; gifts, benefits and hospitality from UK sources; land and property (within or outside the UK); miscellaneous interests; and visits outside the UK.
+She has six declared financial interests, including earnings and employment, ad hoc payments, gifts and hospitality from UK sources, land and property, miscellaneous interests, and visits outside the UK.

 Generated 21 February 2026